vbirds/tokoro/readme.md

 #### Using a Scheduler Locally

 The `Scheduler` can be used anywhere regular updates are needed.
-You can easily embed it into a small project or a game.
+You can easily embed it into a small part of a game.

 > **Note:** The `Scheduler` is neither copyable nor movable.
 > While being non-copyable is straightforward, it is also non-movable because member coroutines typically relies on `this` pointers in local usage, which cannot be rebound, so it's non-movable to avoid miss use.